4 DAYS FROM $1,099

 Tour and wine tasting inside the Würzburg Residenz

-Arriving in Würzburg, set out on a half-day tour of the Würzburg Residenz, a baroque European castle and UNESCO World Heritage Site.
+Arriving in Würzburg, set out on a half-day tour of the Würzburg Residenz, a baroque European castle and a UNESCO World Heritage Site.
 Your tour includes a visit to the wine cellar for a tasting and lecture.
 Alternatively, you may join an optional tour of medieval Rothenburg ob der Tauber.
 Cultural Connection: Late this afternoon, attend a lecture on “Germany in the 21st Century: Changes & Challenges.”
+This evening, you can try your hand at cooking German-braised beef roulade in the Captain’s Club during an intimate cooking lesson.

 Picturesque Rothenburg ob der Tauber features winding cobbled lanes lined with half-timbered houses, as well as massive towers and intact city walls around the Old Town where one can take in views over both the city and the Tauber valley.
 Known for its “eternal Christmas” atmosphere, the town’s various shops sell beautiful, handcrafted Christmas gifts and souvenirs all year round.
 Come December, the area comes to life with the famous Christmas Market, one of the most romantic markets in Germany.
 You’ll take a walking tour and pay a visit to the Christmas Museum; plus, you’ll enjoy some free time to explore the shops and take in the stunning views.